Limestone Cleaning Service Las Vegas — Restoration, Polishing & Sealing

 - Abrasive scrub pads or scouring powders (scratches soft surface)

-- Generic multi-surface cleaners (most are too acidic or alkaline)
+- Generic multi-surface cleaners (most are too acidic or alkaline for natural stone)

 For Outdoor Limestone